 Who says pancakes have to be sweet?
-Add these savoury pancakes to your list of favourites
+Wensleydale and spinach pancakes will become a firm favourite

 - 100g (4oz) plain flour

 - 1 large free-range egg, plus 1 yolk, beaten

 - 300ml (½pt) milk

 - 3tbsp each parsley, dill, basil and chives

 - butter and oil, for frying

 - 50g (2oz) butter

 - 800g (1lb 12oz) mixed mushrooms, sliced thickly